The world may run on email, but misusing it can have some seriously catastrophic consequences.

 I would, therefore, recommend conscious use of email.
 Before hitting ‘send’, consider the following: Is what I’m doing now going to help further and foster a relationship, or is there a better option?

-Optimal email use should be to inform and explain, things that aren’t dependant on emotions, reactions, or any other relationship building-block.
+Optimal email use should be to inform and explain, things that aren’t dependent on emotions, reactions, or any other relationship building-block.
 Otherwise, if possible, it’s best to step away from the screen, and use that wonderful tool called speech.

 P.S.
 Got an email horror story of your own?
 Feel free to share by commenting below.